percona/psmysql-docs/docs/yum-download-rpm.md

 Download the packages from [Percona Product Downloads](https://www.percona.com/downloads).
 If needed, [Instructions for the Percona Product Download](download-instructions.md) are available.

+The RPM builds for *RHEL* 8 and *RHEL* 9 contain ARM packages with the aarch64.rpm extension.
+This means that Percona Server for MySQL is available for users on ARM-based systems.

 The following example downloads *Percona Server for MySQL* {{release}} release packages for *RHEL* 8.
 {.power-number}